 Authorisation with the Central Bank of Ireland

-Allan Mathew Cuthbert t/a Financial Wellbeing is regulated by the Central Bank of Ireland as an insurance intermediary registered under the European Communities (Insurance Mediation) Regulations, 2005 and as a Mortgage Intermediary authorised under the Consumer Credit Act, 1995.
+Allan Mathew Cuthbert trading as Financial Wellbeing (C51262) is regulated by the Central Bank of Ireland as an insurance intermediary registered under the European Union (Insurance Distribution) Regulations 2018.
 Copies of our regulatory authorisations are available on request.
 The Central Bank of Ireland holds registers of regulated firms.
 You may contact the Central Bank of Ireland on 1890 777 777 or alternatively visit their website at www.centralbank.ie to verify our credentials.

 Codes of Conduct

-Allan Mathew Cuthbert t/a Financial Wellbeing is subject to the Consumer Protection Code, Minimum Competency Code and Fitness & Probity Standards which offer protection to consumers.
+Allan Mathew Cuthbert trading as Financial Wellbeing is subject to the Consumer Protection Code, Minimum Competency Code and Fitness & Probity Standards which offer protection to consumers.
 These Codes can be found on the Central Bank’s website www.centralbank.ie

-Allan Mathew Cuthbert t/a Financial Wellbeing is a member of the Professional Insurance Brokers Association (PIBA).
-As a member of PIBA we must be in a position to place insurance with at least five insurers of the relevant form and therefore can generally give consumers greater choice than agents and tied agents.
-Our principal business is to provide advice and arrange transactions on behalf of clients in relation to life, pensions & mortgages products.
+Allan Mathew Cuthbert trading as Financial Wellbeing is a member of Brokers Ireland.
+Our principal business is to provide advice and arrange transactions on behalf of clients in relation to life & pensions products.
 A full list of insurers, product producers and lending agencies with which we deal is available on request.

 Life & Pensions

-Allan Mathew Cuthbert t/a Financial Wellbeing provides life assurance and pensions on a fair analysis basis i.e. providing services on the basis of a sufficiently large number of contracts and product producers available on the market to enable us to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet the your needs.
+Allan Mathew Cuthbert trading as Financial Wellbeing provides life assurance and pensions on a fair and personal analysis basis i.e. providing services on the basis of a sufficiently large number of contracts and product producers available on the market to enable us to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet your needs.

 We will provide assistance to you for any queries you may have in relation to the policies or in the event of a claim during the life of the policies and we will explain to you the various restrictions, conditions and exclusions attached to your policy.
 However, it is your responsibility to read the policy documents, literature and brochures to ensure that you understand the nature of the policy cover; particularly in relation to PHI and serious illness policies.